HackYourFuture/Assignments/3-UsingAPIs/Week2/README.md

 #### File `ex3-rollAnAce.js`

+> This exercise introduces specially formatted comments, known as _JSDoc type annotations_.
+We are not expecting nor recommending that you use JSDoc annotations during the HackYourFuture curriculum.
+It is included here as an introduction to the concept of _static type checking_.
+Later, perhaps during an internship, you are bound to come across _TypeScript_, which implements static type checking in a more fundamental way.
+>
+> To complete this assignment you can ignore the JSDoc annotations for now.
+Just make the code work so that it passes the tests successfully.
+Once that is done, read up about the benefits of static type checking in the section on [static type checking](#static-type-checking) below.

 Last week we did an exercise where we threw five dice in one go for a game of Poker Die.
 In the current exercise we use a single die only, but now the objective is to keep rethrowing that die until we get an ACE, or until a die rolls off the table.

 The challenge of this exercise is that the outcome of one throw determines whether we need to do a next throw.
 If the `rollDie()` function resolves to an ACE then we're done.
 If not, we need another call to `rollDie()` and wait for it to resolve.
 And we need to repeat this until we get an ACE or until the promise rejects.